wallarm/product-documentation/docs/user-guides/dashboard/waf.md

 The block shows the following data:

 * IP addresses that are currently blacklisted.
-A reason for blocking and the time until unblocking are shown for each entry in the list.
+In addition, a reason for blocking and the time until it will be unblocked are also shown for each entry in the list.
 To manage the list via the [**Blacklist** section][doc-blacklist-tab] press the **Full list** button.
 * A graph with statistics on IP address blocking events for a selected period.